Hongqin-Li/Machine-Learning/Generalized Linear Model.md

 ## Three assumptions
 1. P( y | x ; Θ ) ∼ ExponentialFamily( η )

+the ";" here means : given x and Θ, in other words, x and Θ are invariant.

 2. h<sub>Θ</sub>(x) = E[ y | η ]

 Here is an improtant property of the exponential family: